peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 There are examples of both in the OMF converter.

-Each converter will support a subset of Evo Geoscience Objects.
+Each converter will support a subset of Evo geoscience objects.

 Existing converters can be extended to support additional geoscience objects depending on your data requirements.